Endometriosis Cancer Link

 If there is suspicion that your supposedly benign endometrioma might be something worse, based on ultrasound or MRI and your family history, there are high tech tests that can be run to help determine the best treatment.
 This includes something called tumor markers (not just CA125) and circulating tumor DNA (ctDNA) analysis.
 These types of tests are NOT necessary for the vast majority of women with endo and ovarian cysts (possible endometrioma) and the risk overall is very low that you have associated cancer.

 The risk for a woman with endometriosis to develop ovarian cancer is up to 50% higher than in the general population, although that risk overall is still low in the 2% range.
 This is especially true regarding the risk for developing the aggressive clear cell or endometrioid type, where the risk is tripled or doubled.
-Considering that there are millions of women with endometriosis, even a small percentage of that means thousands can also have an associated cancer.
+Considering that there are millions of women with endometriosis, even a small percentage (or even a fraction of 1%) of that means thousands can also have or develop an associated cancer.

 If surgery is performed by a surgeon who is not aware of these possibilities there is a high risk of spilling cancer cells which, if you end up having endometriosis-associated cancer, can increase the possibility of needing chemotherapy.

 At the Gynecologic Oncology Institute, we specialize in high-risk and advanced endometriosis as well as ovarian cancer.
 Dr. Steven Vasilev MD is a gynecologic oncologist and a renowned expert in minimally invasive robotic surgery, even for advanced cases.
-There are many other endometriosis excision surgeons that are very good out there, but if any of the above fits, especially regarding family history and advancing age, it is prudent to consider an opinion from a gynecologic oncologist.
+There are a number of other endometriosis excision surgeons that are very good out there.
+But if any of the above fits, especially regarding family history and advancing age, it is prudent to consider an opinion from a gynecologic oncologist.